Macintosh History: 2005

 On or about Sept.
 28, Apple began shipping an updated Mac mini without ever officially announcing it.
 The new models ran at 1.33 GHz and 1.5 GHz, slightly faster than the models they replaced.

-Without opening the box, there is no way to know whether you're receiving the improved model or not.
-Apple only maintains that you will get "at least" the specs advertised for the earlier models.
+Without opening the box it came in, there is no way to know whether you were receiving the improved model or not.
+Apple only maintained that you will get "at least" the specs advertised for the original Mac mini.

 The iMac G5 was redesigned, and the model introduced on Oct.
 12 was thinner, 100 MHz faster, and included a built-in iSight webcam.
 To our knowledge, this was the first time a desktop computer included a built-in webcam.